SketchOff/SketchOff-Web/README.md

 ```

-## Getting Started With MEAN.JS
+## Special thanks to MEAN.js
-You have your application running, but there is a lot of stuff to understand.
 We recommend you go over the [Official Documentation](http://meanjs.org/docs.html).
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
-We tried covering as many aspects as possible, and will keep it updated by your request.
-You can also help us develop and improve the documentation by checking out the *gh-pages* branch of this repository.
+In the docs it'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
+You can also help them develop and improve by checking out their github repository.

 ## License
 (The MIT License)